HinaChoudhry/catcafe/README.md

 -	Click the “Clone or download” button under the repo name.
 -	In the Clone with the HTTPs section, copy the clone URL for the repo.
 -	Open Git Bash in your local IDE.
--	Change the working directoyy to the location where the cloned directory is to be made.
+-	Change the working directory to the location where the cloned directory is to be made.
 -	Type git clone and paste the URL from which you previously copied.